samsledje/D-SCRIPT/docs/source/usage.rst

       --blocks BLOCKS       Number of equal-sized blocks to split proteins into.
 In the multi-block case, maximum (embedding) memory usage should be 3 blocks' worth.
 When multiple GPUs are used, memory usage may briefly be higher when different GPUs are working on tasks from different blocks.
 And, small blocks may lead to occasional brief hangs with multiple GPUs.
 Default 1.
       --sparse_loading      Load only the proteins required from each block, but do not reuse loaded blocks in memory.
-Recommented when predicting with many blocks on sparse pairs, such that many pairs of blocks might contain no pairs of proteins of interest.
+Recommended when predicting with many blocks on sparse pairs, such that many pairs of blocks might contain no pairs of proteins of interest.
 Only available when blocks > 1 and pairs specified.
 Maximum (embedding) memory usage with this option is 4 blocks' worth.